skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 OPTIONS
 =======
 --accelerator `NAME`
-  Use an accelerator to speed up the simulation of the tape-sampling loop in a custom loading routine.
+  Use a specific accelerator to speed up the simulation of the tape-sampling loop in a loading routine.
 Do ``--accelerator help`` for more information, or see the section on ``ACCELERATORS`` below.

 -d, --output-dir `DIR`